zbyju/obsidian/1. Fleeting notes/Red book.md

 covariance of the generic type (List[+A]) for all types X, Y, if X is a subtype of Y, then List[X] is a subtype of List[Y]

+how to write efficient data structures in immutable way? they need to exploit data sharing